 Vote by mail improves the voting process by letting voters decide when, where, and how they want to vote.

-Voting by mail benefits everyone including rural voters who may have a long-drive, individuals who may have trouble getting to a polling location, and pretty much everyone who would prefer more convenience while voting.
+Providing the option to Vote at Home benefits everyone including rural voters who may have a long-drive, individuals who may have trouble getting to a polling station, and pretty much everyone who would prefer more convenience while voting.
 It also has been proven to save money and increase election security and results in jurisdictions where it has already been implemented.